 Aimed at students and classes that are looking for ways to complicate their work on identity claims, each of the little volumes in Working with Culture on the Edge contains ten or more succinctly paired main chapters — that retain the informal tone of the blog — in which respondents take the group’s work in novel directions, along with an introduction to the volume, an extended theoretical conclusion, as well as a list of suggested readings and a transcript of the group discussing the topic and the commentaries that their work elicited.

 Taking scholarly blogging in new collaborative directions, Working with Culture on the Edge offers readers an invitation to join the contributors in applying the critique, thereby making identity, at a wide variety of sites, all the more interesting.

 The members of Culture on the Edge are joined by a variety of early career scholars in the inaugural volume in this new series, all examining the problem of origins discourses.

-The second volume in this series (forthcoming in 2017) is devoted to the analysis of the differences that we construct to organize our worlds.
+The second volume in this series (2017) is devoted to the analysis of the differences that we construct to organize our worlds.
 The two central essays by Mayanthi Fernando and Aaron Hughes address the discourses on Islam in France and the United States, with responses by ten early career scholars and an Introduction and substantive Afterword by Steven Ramey.

 The members of Culture on the Edge are again joined by a new group of early career authors, this time they’re all rethinking our commonsense model of identity — seeing it not as a quality that we naturally possess but as the result of the contingent situations and changing relationship into which we are placed.
 (Forthcoming in 2017)